SoftMatterLab24/lammps/doc/src/bond_bpm_prony.rst

           indicates whether nonlinear option is used

        *temp/shift* value = *yes* or *no*
-          indicates whether the shift factor is used
+          indicates whether the viscous elements are multiplicatively shifted

 Examples